 In the following five years the merging of O'Sullivan's Hotel and Roches Hotel created the unified property which today is known as the Muckross Park Hotel.
 In 1947 both properties were sold to the Murphy's of Dublin and they decided to join both properties together.
 The joined properties became the complete estate as we know it today.

-The hotel was to change hands again to Major Colligan who after a short period of time sold it on to the Fuller family.
-The Fuller family bought the hotel in the 1970's and owned the hotel up until 1988 when it was purchased by Ms. Jackie Lavin and her partner Mr. Bill Cullen.
+The hotel was to change hands again to Major Patrick Colgan and his wife Ann Colgan, who later sold the hotel to Dr Fuller and his family.
+The Fuller family bought the hotel in 1976 and enjoyed a successful period of ownership until 1988 when it was purchased by Ms. Jackie Lavin and her partner Mr. Bill Cullen.